 As well as the Twitter stream, I’ve added links to the presentations posted to slide share, so you can browse through for yourself.
-Neville started the presentations with a review of survey results and an overview of the major trends in the social media space:
+Neville started the presentations with a review of survey results and an overview of the major trends in the social media space

 The topic of ghost blogs (writing blogs on behalf of someone else) spilt over into a broader discussion on the web: Ghost written blogs – right or wrong?